dmerejkowsky/dmenv/README.md

 ## Why Rust?

 * Because I want to make to **never depend** on pip, setuptools or any other internals of pip and virtualenv
-* Because it has excellent support for what we need: manipuate paths and run commands in a cross-platform way
+* Because it has excellent support for what we need: manipulate paths and run commands in a cross-platform way
 * Because it's my second favorite language
 * Because distribution is really easy